 Next, scroll again until you find the Favorites widget, tap the green “+” button next to it, then tap Done.
 When you return to the Today screen, you’ll see the new Favorites widget—complete with icons for four of your favorites, or tap Show More to see up to eight—sitting at the bottom.
 (To reorder your widgets, tap the Edit button again, then drag the three-line handles next to each widget you want to move.)

-The new Favorites widget makes for a much easier way to dial your favorite contacts than having to jump to the Phone app and tapping the Favorites tab.
+To speed dial a contact, just tap a contact in the Today widget—much easier than having to jump to the Phone app and tapping the Favorites tab.

-But remember, even if your iPhone is locked, you—or, as I mentioned before, anyone else—can still swipe from left to right on the lock screen, then tap a contact in the Favorites widget to call them.
+But remember, even after you lock your iPhone, you—or, as I mentioned before, anyone else—can still swipe from left to right on the lock screen, then tap a contact in the Favorites widget to call them.

-OK, but what if you love the idea of being able to speed-dial your favorites, but don’t want to let strangers make calls from your locked iPhone?
+OK, but what if you love the idea of being able to speed dial your favorites, but don’t want strangers making calls from your locked iPhone?

-If so, you can block access to the Today view—including the Favorites widget—when your iPhone is locked, although doing so means you won’t be able to access any of your Today widgets from the lock screen.
+If so, you can block access to the Today view—including the Favorites widget—when your iPhone is locked, although doing so means losing access to all your other Today widgets on the lock screen.

 The trick?
 Tap Settings, Touch ID & Passcode, go to the “Allow Access when Locked” section, then flick off the Today View switch.

-If you have Message or Mail favorites (that is, favorites for which you chose Message or Mail rather than Call or FaceTime), you can also one-tap those from the Favorites widget—but unlike one-touch phone and FaceTime dialing, you won’t be able to send one-tap text or mail messages unless your device is unlocked.
+If you have Message or Mail favorites (that is, favorites for which you chose Message or Mail rather than Call or FaceTime), you can also one-tap those from the Favorites widget.
+Unlike one-touch phone and FaceTime dialing, you can’t send one-tap text or mail messages unless your device is unlocked.